 Here’s the Story:

 Joe finds Lockwood and tries to extract information about the Patriots' real situation.
 The answers do not look good.
 Now Joe knows that his father may have been right all along.
-Joe bites back his resentment at Lockwood's words because he needs Lockwood to choose a trade.
+Joe bites back his resentment at Lockwood's remarks about his father because he needs Lockwood to choose a trade.
 Joe sucks it up and makes nice.
 Both Joe and Lockwood feel that secrets were told that should have remained secret.
 Lockwood says it will be easier for Joe to choose a trade if they both go to an army camp.
 Then reality strikes: Joe has no animal to ride on the journey.

-What's going on at the time: General Washington truly feared British coming upo the Hudson River.
+Historical Background: General Washington truly feared British coming upo the Hudson River.
 He frequently mentioned sending troops to Peekskill.
 British trops and boats always moved about.
 As time went on, he mentioned it over and over.
 In the meantime, spies were everywhere.
 As were people pretending to be spies: information copuld be bought and sold.

 Never enough quotes: